Petty-Exploits/Blinkenlights/README.md

 # Blinkenlights
-No telnet, completely offline with python3
+No telnet blinkenlights, completely offline with python3, now you too can witness star wars IV in all its ASCII glory

 First off, Howdy